 January 24 – February 5, 2016: I24 (paid $3/night for 50A)

 This is an enormous campground with 840 sites!
-We had heard the rumors that all Florida campgrounds were cramped with RVs packed in like sardines but that is not the case here.
-Most sites seem roomy and both of our sites (G83 and I24) were very spacious, G83 especially, with no sites/neighbors on 3 sides of us.
-The majority of sites are presently 30 amp full hook-up, but there are still many 50 amp sites available.
-TT is in the process of upgrading more sites to 50 amp, so this ratio will likely switch to mostly 50 amp in the not too distant future.
+We had heard the rumors that all Florida campgrounds were cramped with RVs packed in like sardines.
+But that is not the case here.
+Most sites seem roomy and both of our sites (G83 and I24) were very spacious.
+Our G83 site had no sites/neighbors on 3 sides of us.
+The majority of sites are presently 30 amp full hook-up.
+But there are still many 50 amp sites available.
+Thousand Trails is in the process of upgrading more sites to 50 amp.
+So this ratio will likely switch to mostly 50 amp in the not too distant future.

 - Proximity to Disney World, Universal Studios and many other Orlando attractions